upperstream/playlist-manager/doc/plm-put-playlist.md

 - `d` is the total number of media files to be copied (excluding lyrics files)

+When the `-e, --error-files` option is specified along with `-k, --keep-going`, the command will write the list of playlist files and media files that failed to copy to the specified file.
+Each line in the error file is prefixed with either "P " for failed playlists or "M " for failed media files, and the entries are listed in the order they failed.
+If the file cannot be created, the command will print an error message to stderr and exit with status code 2.

+If the `-e, --error-files` option is used without the `-k, --keep-going` option, the command will print an error message to stderr and exit with status code 255.

 ## Examples

 ### Basic Usage